 Another former resident wrote about Pirra: 'the only freedom we had was going to school, we were never allowed to go to friend's houses or excursions.
 When casual day came I always wagged because we never had decent enough clothes to wear.'
 This woman remembers being 'locked in the dormitory for the whole weekend' after being caught leaving Pirra to try and visit her sister in another Home.

 In 1968, during a period when there was a 'temporary shortage of older girls', a family of four children aged from 3 to 7 lived at Pirra, while their mother re-established their family home.
-The annual report stated that it was a 'most worthwhile experiment … it created an interest for the older girls and appeared to result in an improvement in their behavior and it also helped to improve the image of Pirra in the local community'.
+The annual report stated that it was a 'most worthwhile experiment … it created an interest for the older girls and appeared to result in an improvement in their behaviour and it also helped to improve the image of Pirra in the local community'.

 In 1968, there were plans to improve the standard of treatment at Pirra, by providing a 'more therapeutic atmosphere' for the girls.
 This would involve staff members writing weekly reports about the four or five girls in her immediate care.
-The report rated each girl according to four personality and six behavior factors.
-The annual report stated, 'It is hoped that this plan will encourage staff to think more about the girls and giive the Superintendent a basis for discussion with both staff and girls'.
+The report rated each girl according to four personality and six behaviour factors.
+The annual report stated, 'It is hoped that this plan will encourage staff to think more about the girls and give the Superintendent a basis for discussion with both staff and girls'.

 In 1969, the rate of absconding at Pirra was 'unusually high'.
 The Department attributed this to the high number of new admissions that year (28) as well as high staff turnover - in that year, only one member of the child care staff had been there longer than 12 months.
 This report also mentioned the problems many Pirra girls experienced at the schools they attended in the Geelong and Corio area - due to gaps in their schooling, lack of motivation and behavioural problems.